c4listo/drawPie/README.md

 =======

 ## Overview
-This is a lightweight bundle for drawing pie charts only with css3.
+This is a lightweight bundle for drawing pie charts with css3.
 No other libraries needed.

 ## Code Example
 ```html